Kosmin/rewardmanager/README.md

 7. open [http://localhost:4000](http://localhost:4000) to view the app

 ## Skaffold Setup
-_used to allow running both back-end and front-end via minikube_
+_used to allow running the db, the back-end and the front-end via minikube, in one command_

 1. Ensure you have installed
     * [colima](https://github.com/abiosoft/colima)